 While it is advisable for most users to run DRACO with its default parameters, as these are the results of a careful and thorough calibration, it might be useful to adjust the analysis on a case-by-case basis.

-The spectral deconvolution represents the most critical step of the algorithm, as this is responsible of determining the number of conformations formed by each window.
+The spectral deconvolution represents the most critical step of the algorithm, as this is responsible for determining the number of conformations populated by each window.
 During this step, the eigengaps, representing the distance between consecutive eigenvalues, are compared to a null model, built by performing random permutations over the original data matrix.
 The distribution of the null model is well approximated by a Weibull distribution.
-The number of permutations performed varies for each eigengap, and it is comprised between minPermutations and maxPermutations.
-Permutations are performed as long as the standard deviation (σ) of the null model is < minNullStdev, increasing by extraPermutations.
+The number of permutations performed varies for each eigengap, and it is comprised between --minPermutations and --maxPermutations.
+Permutations are performed as long as the standard deviation (σ) of the null model is < --minNullStdev, increasing by --extraPermutations.

 Starting with the first eigengap, DRACO compares each eigengap to its respective null model.
-Aim of this comparison is to determine which eigengaps can be considered to be informative, as this directly translates into the number of conformations/clusters formed by the analyzed window.
+Aim of this comparison is to determine which eigengaps can be considered to be informative, as this directly translates into the number of conformations/clusters populated by the analyzed window.
 For instance, if the first two eigengaps are informative, two conformations (clusters) are present; if the first three eigengaps are informative, three conformations are present, and so on.

 In order to be considered informative, each eigengap must fulfill a number of criteria: